nikstar/CLInterface/README.md

 Swift 5.1 era argument parser

 `CLInterface` protocol should be implemented by a class or a struct that will represent command line interface of your program.
-Apart from required `description` property, it should contain `@Argument` and `@PositionalArguments` properties for any arguments you want.
+Apart from required `description` property, it should contain `@Argument` and `@PositionalArgument` properties for any arguments you want.
 They will be set automatically after you call `parseArguments`.

 Both optional and required arguments are supported.
 Use `default:` and optional properies to get the behavior you want.
 (For example, non-optional property without default value will throw error at `parseArguments` call.)